IgorWarzocha/QueryGuard/README.md

 Are you frustrated because your helpful chatbot is:

 * **Going Off-Topic?** Answering questions it shouldn't, or getting sidetracked by users?
-* **Being Tricked or Manipulated?** Users making it say or do silly, inappropriate, or unintended things? [cite: 38, 80]
+* **Being Tricked or Manipulated?** Users making it say or do silly, inappropriate, or unintended things?
-* **Revealing Information It Shouldn't?** Accidentally leaking details about its setup or even parts of the documents it's supposed to use? [cite: 125]
+* **Revealing Information It Shouldn't?** Accidentally leaking details about its setup or even parts of the documents it's supposed to use?
-* **Wasting Resources?** Users submitting overly long, complex, or repetitive questions that drive up your chatbot's running costs (especially if you pay per message/token)? [cite: 109, 110]
+* **Wasting Resources?** Users submitting overly long, complex, or repetitive questions that drive up your chatbot's running costs (especially if you pay per message/token)?
-* **Exposing a "System Prompt" or "Instructions"?** Users trying to figure out its core programming? [cite: 125]
+* **Exposing a "System Prompt" or "Instructions"?** Users trying to figure out its core programming?
 * **Just generally being abused by "cheeky" users or bad actors?**

 If any of this sounds familiar, you're not alone!
 As chatbots become more common, people are finding all sorts of ways to misuse them.
 This can make your chatbot less effective, less safe, and more expensive.